 Now, deploying Hazelcast-powered applications in a cloud-native way becomes even easier with the introduction of Hazelcast Cloud Enterprise, a fully-managed service built on the Enterprise edition of Hazelcast IMDG.
 Can't attend the live times?
 You should still register!
 We'll be sending out the recording after the webinar to all registrants.

 Mainframe computers are used at many companies today, but the need for more cost-effectiveness is forcing changes.
-A popular strategy, mainframe optimization, enables lower mainframe costs due to the reduction in unnecessary MIPS.
+A popular strategy, mainframe optimization, balances mainframe usage with in-memory computing closer to the application tier, reducing unnecessary MIPS.
 At the same time, it adds powerful new architectures related to cloud, microservices, and data streaming.